influxdata/docs-v2/content/influxdb/v2.0/query-data/common-queries/values-column.md

 | degrees | average_temperature | 1920-03-05T22:10:01Z | 2020-03-05T22:10:01Z | 2019-08-17T01:00:00Z | coyote_creek | 21.11111111111111  |
 | •••     | •••                 | •••                  | •••                  | •••                  | •••          | •••                |

-## Use values to calculate a new column
+## Calculate a new column with values

 Use the `map()` function to create a new column calculated from existing values in each row.